stanford-cs348k/asst2-convlayer/README.md

-# CS348V Optional Assignment 2: Fast MobileNet Conv Layer evaluation #
+# CS348K Optional Assignment 2: Efficient MobileNet Conv Layer Evaluation #

 __Note that this is an optional assignment, and can be used to add extra credit to your other assignments or final project.__